 OzHarvest NEST is aligned with the Australian Dietary Guidelines and works with everyone to set realistic goals around healthy eating, which are reviewed and revised each week, so real and lasting change can be made.

-Our Nourish program supports at-risk youth by training and mentoring students in a Certificate II in Hospitality or Kitchen Operations.
+Our Nourish program supports young people at risk of disengagement by training and mentoring students in a Certificate II in Cookery.
 Nourish offers more than just hospitality skills as it creates hope, opportunity and supports employment pathways for self-sustainability.

 Nourish has two intakes of students in January and July each year.